Huang Jie (politician): Legislative Yuan

 In August 2023, Huang joined the Democratic Progressive Party and became its candidate for the Legislative Yuan representing Kaohsiung city's sixth constituency for the 2024 Taiwanese legislative election held on 13 January.
 She obtained 113,670 votes (51.01%) against the Kuomintang's Chen Mei-ya, and the Formosa Alliance's Kuo Pei-hung.
 Huang also became the first openly gay candidate to be elected to the Legislative Yuan.
 Aged 31 when she was sworn in, Huang is also the youngest member of the 11th Legislative Yuan.

 On 2 October 2024, Huang was included in the "100 Next" emerging leaders list of the Time magazine for the passion about human rights and the advancement of public good, and speaking out for the underrepresented groups.

+Public image

+On September 9, 2022, to celebrate the Mid-Autumn Festival, she cosplayed as one of the three main characters from Spy × Family alongside Lai Pin-yu and Tseng Wen-hsueh: Lai cosplayed as Yor, Tseng as Loid, and she as Anya.
+She posted the image on Facebook, and it received 30,000 likes.

 Awards

 In December 2024, Huang Jie was included on the BBC's 100 Women list.